vd1310/PyCitySchoolsChallenge/README.md

 # PyCitySchoolsChallenge
 ## Overview of Project
-The purpose of this project is to analze the school district and student files and check for school performance, subject scores and affect of spending on school perforamance.
+The purpose of this project is to analyze the school district and student files and check for school performance, subject scores and affect of spending on school performance.
 ### Purpose
 ###### Replace the math and reading scores for Thomas High School with NaNs while keeping the rest of the data intact.
 ###### Repeat the school district analysis in module 4